SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 Best fit.
 A user with time, research capacity, comfort with self-directed legal research, and a relatively straightforward case.
 State pro se forms are particularly viable for: users with very low income who would otherwise face fee waivers anyway; users with strong administrative or research backgrounds; users whose case has obvious defenses (statute of limitations clearly expired, debt clearly not theirs, plaintiff clearly the wrong entity) where the legal argument doesn't require sophisticated drafting.

 Reality check.
 State pro se forms get you an Answer filed and prevent a default judgment.
 They do not provide a litigation strategy or case-law citations.
-For a debt-buyer case where chain-of-title and standing arguments materially affect the outcome, a generic state Answer form is the starting point — but the substantive defense work (Motion to Compel Discovery, FDCPA counterclaim, response to MSJ) is on the user.
-SoloSuit at $67 produces a similar Answer with somewhat more polish and Motion to Compel Arbitration; Answered at $99 (in covered states) produces a substantially more substantive defense suite with state-specific case law and full motion coverage.
+For a debt-buyer case where chain-of-title and standing arguments materially affect the outcome, a generic state Answer form is the starting point — but the substantive defense work after the Answer remains on the user.
+SoloSuit $67 Standard is a broad 50-state paid Answer workflow.
+Answered's Full Defense Packet adds a proof-focused workspace with state-specific law and eligible next-step tools when the live preview confirms the readiness check.
 For users with capacity and time, state forms work.
-For users with limited capacity, paying $67 or $99 buys structured guidance.
+For users with limited capacity, paid guided software buys structured guidance.

 Alternative 5: Hiring a debt-defense attorney